The Tomb of the Unknown Soldier

 President Harding officiated at the interment ceremonies at the memorial amphitheater at Arlington National Cemetery he conferred upon the Unknown Soldier the Medal of Honor and the Distinguished Service Cross.

 representatives of foreign governments allied with the USA in World War I participated as well the stowing upon the unknown their own highest military awards.

-The United States reciprocated this gesture honoring an unknown soldier from nations of France Great Britain Belgium, Italy, and Romania with the medal of honor.
+The United States reciprocated this gesture by honoring an unknown soldier from the nations of France Great Britain Belgium, Italy, and Romania with the medal of honor.

 In the history of the Medal of Honor, these are the only five instances in which the award was presented to a foreign soldier.

 After World War II plans were made for the selection and burial of an unknown from that war but fighting in Korea broke out before the selection process had begun the decision was made to postpone until a more appropriate time.

 That time turned out to be 1958 when unknowns from World War II and the Korean War were selected for burial in the tomb of the unknowns.

 The final selection of the unknown from the Korean War took place on May 15th, 1958 all of the unknown war dead from that war had been buried in the National Memorial Cemetery of the Pacific

 In that place for candidates for burial in the tomb of the unknowns were placed in identical caskets draped with American flags.